shiluhe/ShiluHe.github.io/_pages/about.md

 Honors and Awards
 ======
+[05/2026] Awarded Chongqing University New Era Youth Pioneers (Highest honor for youth， one of only 20 youth in the entire university each year).

-[11/2025] Awarded Chongqing University Person of the Year (one of only 10 undergraduate students in the entire university each year).
+[11/2025] Awarded Chongqing University Person of the Year (Highest honor for students, one of only 10 undergraduate students in the entire university each year).

 [11/2025] Received the Xiaomi Special Scholarship (one of only 5 undergraduate students in the entire university each year).

 [10/2024] Received the National Scholarship.